Birger Sandzén: Career

 Sandzén was highly prolific producing at least 2,890 oil paintings as well as hundreds of different prints and watercolors and drawings.

 He adopted a thick, textural, impasto style of painting, with the use of strong colourful brushstrokes.
 His bold use of stroke and color has been described variously as post-Impressionism, expressionism and fauvism.
 His woodcuts and linocuts were to have a lasting effect on artists to come.
 His artwork has been compared to Vincent van Gogh and Paul Cézanne.

 Personal life

 In 1897, Sandzén met Alfrida Leksell, a Bethany College piano student from McPherson, Kansas.
 They married in 1900 and had one child, Margarita Elizabeth Greenough (1909–1993).
-He died during 1954 in Lindsborg, Kansas.
+Margarita spent a year in Paris with Myra Biggerstaff studying fine art.
+Birgir Sandzén spent 60 of his 83 years of life in the United States, and was a naturalized American citizen.
+He died in 1954 in Lindsborg, Kansas.